 How Many Days Do You Need in Arches National Park?

 To visit the highlights of Arches National Park, plan on spending one day here.
-Get an early start (no later than 8 am) and pack a picnic lunch, so you can spend all day in the park.
+Get an early start (no later than 8 am but earlier is better) and pack a picnic lunch so that you can spend all day in the park.
 We recommend starting in the “back” of the park, at Devils Garden, and visiting the sights along Scenic Drive as you head back towards the park entrance.
-Learn more in our Arches One Day Itinerary.
+Learn more in our One Day in Arches Itinerary.

 With two days in Arches National Park, you can visit the sights listed above at a slower pace, so it doesn’t feel like a race.